Project Manager, Stepping Up

 - Establishing visible support of the initiative by critical elected officials, county program directors and community advocates and treatment agencies;

-- Establishing agreement to a shared set of definitions, e.g., behavioral health, including the co-morbidity of substance use disorder;
+- Agreement to a shared set of definitions, e.g., behavioral health, including the co-morbidity of substance use disorder;

-- Developing benchmarks, performance metrics, and the ongoing tracking of progress;
+- The development of benchmarks, performance metrics, and the ongoing tracking of progress;

-- Conducting a comprehensive assessment of arrested individuals prior to arraignment, using validated screening instruments;
+- Comprehensive assessment of arrested individuals prior to arraignment, using validated screening instruments;

 - Assuring post booking stabilization and diversion when appropriate;